Early Detection and

 If you have any anxiety about your child’s speech or language development, investigating the matter immediately is recommended.
 Parents know their children best and therefore are in the best position to determine if there are concerns.
 It has been shown in the literature that early intervention is effective and better than using a ‘wait and see’ approach.

 There are a number of resources online that provide developmental guidelines for the expectations of children’s speech and language skills at different ages.
-The Ministry of Children, Community and Social Services of Ontario provides two pamphlets at www.children.gov.on : Your Baby’s Speech and Language Skills from Birth to 30 Months; and Your Preschool Child’s Speech and Language Development.
+The Ministry of Children, Community and Social Services of Ontario provides a pamphlet on Your Baby’s Speech and Language Skills from Birth to 30 Months.
 Speech-Language and Audiology Canada also provide a Speech, Language and Hearing Milestones.
 Visit http://www.ontario.ca/children and http://ontario.ca/preschoolspeech for more resources and supports.